 YOUTH & STUDENT DISCOUNTS.
 Youths 9-12 years of age get $10 off the individual entry fee; youths 13-17 years of age get $5 off the individual entry fee.
 Youth teams (under 18) save $20 off the relay team entry fee.
-Current students of any Albany Unified K-12 school will save even more by receiving a $10 refund after completing the event!
+Current students of any Albany Unified (AUSD) K-12 school will save even more by receiving a $10 refund after completing the event!

 FAMILY & FRIENDS HEAT.
 When you register, you can indicate your desire to be in the same heat as other participants (child, parent, spouse, friends, etc.).
 Then you can start in the same swim heat together & keep an eye on each other during the race (but not assist each other, per triathlon rules).

 BEAT-A-TRIATHLETE CHALLENGE.
 Athletes can boost their fundraising efforts by pledging to donate an extra dollar amount for everyone that can beat their time, up to a limit.
 Relay teams can also register for this challenge.
-How do do this:
+Here's how it works:

 - On the registration form you can indicate how much you're willing to donate for each person that beats you, and what your total donation limit is (if any).

-- You can also decide the size of the field you want to compete against: all participants or just the members of your 10-year age group.
+- You can also decide the size of the field you want to compete against: all participants or just the members of your 10-year age group bracket.

 - The amount of your donation will be determined after official race results are computed.
-Proceeds will go to our fundraising target (PAHS).
+Proceeds will go to our fundraising target (AAB).